Circulating Tumor Cells (CTC) for Prostate Cancer by CellSearch, Blood

 The CellSearch System identifies and enumerates the number of circulating tumor cells (CTCs) in a blood specimen.(1) Studies suggest that the number of CTCs is associated with progression-free and overall survival in patients with metastatic prostate cancer.(2,3)

-An aid in the monitoring of patients with metastatic prostate cancer
+Aids in monitoring patients with metastatic prostate cancer

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances